WS02 - How to make collaborative robots more collaborative for real environments

 Workshop organized by

-Pedro Dinis Gaspar, University Beira Interior, Portugal, Juan Antonio Corrales Ramón, University of Santiago de Compostela, Spain, Chedli Bouzgarrou, Clermont-Auvergne INP, France, Daniel Sánchez, AIJU Technological Institute, Spain.
+Daniel Sánchez, AIJU Technological Institute, Spain, Pedro Dinis, University Beira Interior, Portugal, Juan Antonio Corrales, University of Santiago de Compostela, Spain, Chedli Bouzgarrou, Clermont-Auvergne INP, France.

 Workshop type